materialscloud/mz-bokeh-package/README.md

 ### 2. User Authentication

-To access the dashboards, user authentication is mandatory and requires setting up of the User API Key.
+To access the dashboards, user authentication is mandatory and requires setting up of the User API Key as an environment variable:
-The method for obtaining the User API Key varies depending on the environment setting.

-On **development**, set the following environment variables:
 ```
-ENVIRONMENT=dev
 API_KEY=<API key>
 ```

-On **staging** or **production**, set the following environment variable ```ENVIRONMENT=`staging` or `production` ``` and provide the API key via the URL arguments.
-For example: `http://localhost:5006/correlation?api_key=valid_key`

 ### 3. Authentication Module Development